-Our 13 Acre block of cabernet sauvignon is almost 40 years old and produces very fine examples of the variety.
-The vineyard also has old merlot, cabernet franc and petit verdot vines that form the classic Bordeaux combination alongside cabernet sauvignon.
+Our 13 Acre block of Cabernet Sauvignon is almost 40 years old and produces very fine examples of the variety.
+The 13 Acre vineyard also has old Merlot, Cabernet Franc and Petit Verdot vines.
+These varieties form the classic Bordeaux combination alongside Cabernet Sauvignon.

-Left a little longer on the vines, cabernet sauvignon from Great Western shows deep berry flavours, slippery texture, softness and just a hint of leafy, herbal complexity.
-The warmer sites produce wines of great depth and structure with definitive finesse; they’re classy wines that show enough restraint and balance to go with a plethora of food.
+Left a little longer on the vines Cabernet Sauvignon from Great Western shows deep berry flavours.
+Offering a slippery texture, softness and just a hint of leafy, herbal complexity.
+The warmer sites produce wines of great depth and structure.
+Exhibiting definitive finesse; they’re classy wines that show enough restraint and balance to go with a plethora of food.

-Great Western has a great climate for cabernet sauvignon, with cold nights, warm days and a long ripening season.
-This combination allows the cabernet to exhibit fully ripe tannins and flavours, avoid the dreaded bitter green characters and still retain the attractive leafy notes and acidity.
-The yellow and orange clay soils suit great cabernet and give it its fine age-worthy tannins.
+Great Western has a great climate for Cabernet Sauvignon, with cold nights, warm days and a long ripening season.
+This combination allows the Cabernet to exhibit fully ripe tannins and flavours.
+Avoiding the dreaded bitter green characters whilst still retain the attractive leafy notes and acidity.
+The yellow and orange clay soils suit great Cabernet and give it its fine age-worthy tannins.